Maryland DUI Lawyer

 Maryland Drunk Driving Charges and Penalties

-The Maryland Criminal Code has several listed offenses for impaired driving offenses, including driving while under the influence of alcohol (“DUI”), driving while under the influence of alcohol per se (where the BAC is 0.08 or greater) (“DUI per se”), driving under the influence of alcohol while transporting a minor, driving while impaired by alcohol, driving while impaired by alcohol while transporting a minor, driving or attempting to drive a vehicle while under the influence of drugs, or any combination of drugs and/or alcohol that prevents safe driving, boating while under the influence, and driving while impaired by drugs and/or alcohol.
+The Maryland Criminal Code has several listed offenses for impaired driving offenses, including driving while under the influence of alcohol (“DUI”), driving while under the influence of alcohol per se or “DUI per se” (where the blood alcohol content or BAC is 0.08 or greater), driving under the influence of alcohol while transporting a minor, driving while impaired by alcohol, driving while impaired by alcohol while transporting a minor, driving or attempting to drive a vehicle while under the influence of drugs, or any combination of drugs and/or alcohol that prevents safe driving, boating while under the influence, and driving while impaired by drugs and/or alcohol.

 Will You Go to Jail for a DUI in Maryland?

-The consequences of DUI may include fines, required alcohol abuse treatment, suspension of your driver’s license, installation of an IID (Ignition Interlock Device), probation, and possibly even jail time.
+The consequences of a DUI charge may include fines, required alcohol abuse treatment, suspension of your driver’s license, installation of an IID (Ignition Interlock Device), probation, and possibly even jail time.

 |Driving Under the Influence – First Offense||• Up to 12 months in jail|